stosem/pebble-wf-Piano/README.md

 - d (eighth note) - quiet time.
 - # (diesis) - on low battery.
 - o (whole note) - on charging.

+From v.2.0 it has option for showing current notes (last screenshot).

 Support round and rectangle screen.